solarus-games/solarus-quest-editor/README.md

   - lua5.1 (LuaJIT is recommended)
   - physfs

-We always keep branch master of Solarus Quest Editor compatible with branch master of Solarus.
+We always keep branch dev of Solarus Quest Editor compatible with branch dev of Solarus.

 ### With Qt Creator